Recovery

 2. Leverage Your Network

-It is said that approximately 70% of job changes happen through personal connections.
+Many job changes happen through personal connections.
 Telling former colleagues, friends, and industry contacts that you are looking for work is nothing to be ashamed of.
 Joining LinkedIn and business communities can also lead to new opportunities.
+Those who are reached out to typically want to help rather than feeling burdened.

 3. Use the Time for Skill Development

 Reframe the unemployment period not as a "gap" but as an "investment period."
 Earning certifications, online learning, volunteering.
 These not only fill a resume gap but also contribute to restoring self-efficacy.
-(Books on career rebuilding are also a good reference)
+The act of challenging something new itself becomes a catalyst for regaining confidence.
+Books on career rebuilding are also a good reference.

 4. Seek Professional Support

+Decide on just one thing you can do today.
+Registering at the employment office, reaching out to a trusted friend, or writing down three of your skills.
+No matter how small the step, the moment you take action, helplessness begins to retreat.
 Job loss is not the end of life but a turning point.
 Confirm your financial safety net, process your emotions, maintain daily structure, and take stock of your skills.
 These four steps form a reliable path toward rebuilding.
+You have the strength to get through this.

 Related articles